Fighting for Injured Roughnecks, Drivers & Other Oil Rig Injury Survivors in Baton Rouge

 Call (888) 493-1629 to review your options with our Louisiana oil rig accident attorneys.

-Louisiana has long stood at the heart of America's energy industry.
-From drilling sites dotting the northern Parishes to refineries along the Gulf, oil rigs are part of the state's identity.
+Louisiana has long stood at the heart of America’s energy industry.
+From drilling sites dotting the northern parishes to refineries along the Gulf, oil rigs are woven into the state’s identity.

 Fields like the Haynesville Shale in northwestern Louisiana produce enormous volumes of natural gas, drawing in drilling contractors, service companies, and thousands of skilled workers.
-Louisiana's industrial operations around Baton Rouge, Lafayette, and Houma serve as hubs for drilling, refining, and transport.
-Along I-10 and I-49, it's common to see trucks hauling pipe, drilling mud, or heavy machinery from one rig site to the next.
-Offshore operations are just as important, with approximately 88% of all U.S. offshore oil rigs located off Louisiana's coast.
+Industrial operations around Baton Rouge, Lafayette, and Houma serve as hubs for drilling, refining, and transport.
+Along I-10 and I-49, trucks hauling pipe, drilling mud, and heavy machinery move constantly from one rig site to the next.
+Offshore operations are equally central to the state’s economy.
+Approximately 88% of all U.S. offshore oil rigs operate off Louisiana’s coast.

 Major Oil & Gas Operators

 Dozens of major companies operate in Louisiana, from international oil giants to independent local producers.
-Among the largest are Chevron, Shell, BP, and ExxonMobil, which oversee land-based and offshore drilling.
+Among the largest are Chevron, Shell, BP, and ExxonMobil, each overseeing land-based and offshore drilling operations.

 The state is also home to independent Louisiana operators like: